tesinormed/mediawiki-extensions-RawCSS/README.markdown

 ### Added namespace (RawCSS)

 - The ID is `6200` (and `6201` for the talk pages)
-- The default content model is `css`
+- The default content model is `less`
 - The permissions required are:
 	- `editrawcss`